getsentry/sentry-docs/src/collections/_documentation/learn/configuration.md

 ### server-name

 {% unsupported browser %}
 Can be used to supply a "server name".
-When provided the name of the server is sent along and persisted in the event.
+When provided, the name of the server is sent along and persisted in the event.
 Note that for many integrations the server name actually corresponds to the device hostname even in situations where the machine is not actually a server.
 Most SDKs will attempt to auto-discover this value.